 Benefits of Learning Coding in School

 Coding is fast becoming one of the most important subjects taught in schools.
-Here are five reasons why it’s beneficial to students.
+Here are five reasons why it’s beneficial to your students.

 1. Coding is the new literacy